Lennard-Jones potential: Characteristic points and curves

 The uncertainties represent the scattering of data from different authors.
 The critical point of the Lennard-Jones substance has been studied far more often than the triple point.
 For both the critical point and the vapor–liquid–solid triple point, several studies reported results out of the above stated ranges.
 The above stated data is the presently assumed correct and reliable data.
 Nevertheless, the determinateness of the critical temperature and the triple point temperature is still unsatisfactory.

-Evidently, the phase coexistence curves (cf. figure 2) are of fundamental importance to characterize the Lennard-Jones potential.
+Evidently, the phase coexistence curves (cf. figures) are of fundamental importance to characterize the Lennard-Jones potential.
 Furthermore, Brown's characteristic curves yield an illustrative description of essential features of the Lennard-Jones potential.
 Brown's characteristic curves are defined as curves on which a certain thermodynamic property of the substance matches that of an ideal gas.
 For a real fluid, $Z$ and its derivatives can match the values of the ideal gas for special $T$, $\rho$ combinations only as a result of Gibbs' phase rule.
 The resulting points collectively constitute a characteristic curve.
 Four main characteristic curves are defined: One 0th-order (named Zeno curve) and three 1st-order curves (named Amagat, Boyle, and Charles curve).
 The characteristic curve are required to have a negative or zero curvature throughout and a single maximum in a double-logarithmic pressure-temperature diagram.
 Furthermore, Brown's characteristic curves and the virial coefficients are directly linked in the limit of the ideal gas and are therefore known exactly at $\rho \rightarrow 0$.
 Both computer simulation results and equation of state results have been reported in the literature for the Lennard-Jones potential.